-If you are experiencing constant pain in your jaw and are not sure of the cause you may have a temporomandibular joint disorder.
+If you are experiencing constant pain in your jaw and are not sure of the cause, you may have a temporomandibular joint disorder.

 TMJ stands for temporomandibular joint.
 This joint is found in your jaw region, as it is the joint that connects the lower jaw to the skull.

-Since this joint is responsible for most of the motions of the lower jaw, such as opening and closing while chewing and moving side to side, the pain that one feels may vary from person to person and the intensity of the pain may differ as well.
+Since this joint is responsible for most of the lower jaw motions, such as opening and closing while chewing and moving side to side, the pain that one feels may vary from person to person, and the intensity of the pain may differ as well.

 How Do You Know If You Suffer From Temporomandibular Joint Disorder?

 Some common symptoms include difficulty chewing, discomfort while eating, hearing a clicking or a pop in your jaw, an earache, and a headache.
-While some people may hear popping in their jaw it is not always associated with pain and therefore may not result from this disorder.
+While some people may hear popping in their jaw, it is not always associated with pain and therefore may not result from this disorder.

 Other symptoms include a sore jaw, loss of hearing, jaw tenderness, neck, and shoulder pain, decreased flexibility using their jaw, Tinnitus (also known as ringing in the ears), and dizziness.

 Treating TMJ Disorders

-A dental professional will likely give you a dental exam to see the exact alignment of your teeth, feel the joint to see how it opens and closes, feel the joint to check for tenderness, check the head for sensitive areas, listen to the jaw move from side to side and open and close, and may also use x-rays to check all teeth and bones for irregularities.
+A dental professional will likely give you a dental exam to see the exact alignment of your teeth, feel the joint to see how it opens and closes, feel the joint to check for tenderness, check the head for sensitive areas, listen to the jaw moves from side to side and open and close, and may also use x-rays to check all teeth and bones for irregularities.

 She also has experience in dental implant therapy, pre-prosthetic surgery, and bone regeneration.
-She earned her Bachelor’s Degree from the University of Central Florida then earned her Masters Degree in Biomedical Science at the University of Miami.
+She earned her Bachelor’s Degree from the University of Central Florida then earned her Masters’s Degree in Biomedical Science at the University of Miami.

 She furthered her career and specialization when she completed training at Temple University in the Periodontology and Oral Implantology program.
-She has received a lot of recognition has a specialist periodontist.
+She has received a lot of recognition as a specialist periodontist.

-As a member of these associations, Dr. Marissa Cruz is always kept up to date about the latest research and best practices in the world of dental care.
+As a member of these associations, Dr. Marissa Cruz is always kept up to date about the latest research and best practices in dental care.
 She performs various types of periodontal care.
 Please visit Dr. Crandall-Cruz for TMJ treatments in King of Prussia.